kliff9/UniSwap-Trading-Bot/README.md

 # UniSwap-Trading-Bot

-Technologies Used:

-◼ Python

-◼ Web3

-Purpose:
+# Purpose:

 This Bot Allows you to Buy a Certain Token With Etherum for X amount that will be continuously Repeat with the time given.

+# Technologies Used:

+◼ Python - An interpreted, object-oriented, high-level programming language with dynamic semantics

+◼ Web3 - A Python library for interacting with Ethereum.